-Lemma \ref{Engel nilpotent} establishes that $A:=[x,y,z,w]\equiv 1$ (is trivial mod the $2$-Engel relation) by showing $A^3\equiv 1$ and $A^4\equiv 1$. $A^3\equiv 1$ is proved in (\ref{another equation}) - (\ref{another equation2}) by representing $A$ in the free Milnor group as a product of two commutators $[h_1,\ldots, h_4]$ corresponding to the link (a) in figure \ref{Engel links1}.
-Then $A^4\equiv 1$ is proved in the two paragraphs following (\ref{commutators}) using commutators corresponding to one copy of (a), two copies of (b) and one copy of (c).
+Lemma \ref{Engel nilpotent} establishes that $P:=[x,y,z,w]\equiv 1$ (is trivial mod the $2$-Engel relation) by showing $P^3\equiv 1$ and $P^4\equiv 1$. $P^3\equiv 1$ is proved in (\ref{another equation}) - (\ref{another equation2}) by representing $P$ in the free Milnor group as a product of two commutators $[h_1,\ldots, h_4]$ corresponding to the link (a) in figure \ref{Engel links1}.
+Then $P^4\equiv 1$ is proved in the two paragraphs following (\ref{commutators}) using commutators corresponding to one copy of (a), two copies of (b) and one copy of (c).
 Establish a 1-1 correspondence between the commutators $[h_1,\ldots, h_4]$ appearing in the proof and six of the links $K_i$ in the definition of $A_1$.

 We implement the algebraic argument above geometrically as follows.
 In the relative-slice setting the slices for $J$ may go multiple times over the $2$-handles attached to $K$; we exploit this by band-summing $J$ to the components of $K$ and their parallel copies.
 Each link $K_i$ consists of three (dotted) components; denote by $K'_i$ the $4$-component link obtained by adding to it a parallel copy of the ``long'' band-summed curve in $K_i$.
 (Note that this ``reconstructs'' the links in figure \ref{Engel links1}.)
 Every time a commutator $[h_1,\ldots, h_4]$ is used in the proof of lemma \ref{Engel nilpotent}, perform a band-sum joining $l_2,\ldots,l_5$ with the corresponding link $K'_i$, paying a careful attention to the order of indices discussed next.